Netflix stealth price hike as it axes “Basic” plan

 Which Netflix plan is best value for money?

-With Basic gone, I think the choice is now between being an Extra Member at £4.99 or the Standard plan at £10.99
+With Basic gone, I think the choice is now between being an Extra Member at £5.99 or the Standard plan at £12.99.
+Unless of course you’re happy for ads to interrupt your viewing, in which case you could just go for the Standard with ads at £5.99 per month.

 I can’t stand commercials so Standard with Ads isn’t for me, while Premium feels like overkill for all but the busiest and most Netflix obsessed households.

-If you don’t need multiple streams yourself, and don’t mind having a single profile (the algorithm is always a bit off anyway), then Extra Member nudges itself in the lead as you’ll save £6 over Standard.
+If you don’t need multiple streams yourself, and don’t mind having a single profile (the algorithm is always a bit off anyway), then Extra Member nudges itself in the lead as you’ll be able to watch ad-free.

 The issue you might have is finding someone who is still paying for Standard or Premium, and is happy to add you as their Extra Member.
 And even if you do, if they decide to cancel or pause their subscription then your plan will end at the same time.